 Saint Basil, one of the three important saints mentioned in the upper line, was born in Caesarea (Kayseri) in 330.
-Bringing a new discipline to the early monastery life, Saint Basil is highly respected in churches all over the world, especially in the Orthodox Christian church.
+Bringing a new discipline to the early monastery life, Saint Basil the Great is highly respected in churches all over the world, especially in the Orthodox Christian church.

 First Examples of Christian Monasticism

 The spread of Christianity began with Jesus’ death in 30s.
 The apostles went to the prominent cities of the ancient world, spreading Christianity.
-St. Peter, the most important apostle of Jesus, founded the Church of Saint Peter in Antioch.
+St. Peter, the most important apostle of Jesus, founded the Cave Church of Saint Peter in Antioch.
 St. John came to Ephesus with the Virgin Mary.
 Today, the house of the Virgin Mary and St. John’s Basilica can still be seen in Ephesus.

 However, Christianity, which began to spread rapidly, was not welcomed by the Roman Empire.
 Romans with polytheistic religion followed a policy of persecution over Christianity for years.
 During this period, those who died for Christianity became martyrs.
-St. George, a Roman officer, is one of the most famous figures of this period.
+St. George, a Roman officer, was one of the most famous figures of this period.
 There are many churches in Turkey dedicated to him.

 There is a 300-year period in which Christians had to hide for worship.
 During this period, Cappadocia region was one of the most popular places.
 Christians hiding in underground cities such as Derinkuyu and Kaymakli were finally freed in 313 with the Edict of Milan issued by Emperor Constantine.

-The principles of Christianity were determined by the Council of Nicaea.
+The principles of Christianity were determined by the First Council of Nicaea.
 In half a century from Emperor Constantine to Emperor Theodosius, Christianity became the state religion of Rome.
 The first examples of Christian Monasticism emerged under these favorable conditions.

 The faithful Christians, who followed the suffering of Jesus, wanted to live like him.
 A chapter in the Bible that describes the retreat of Jesus in the desert was an example of monks.
 It is believed that Jesus fasted in the desert for 40 days and 40 nights and resisted Satan’s temptations.